alekshaugom/harper-vs-micro-perf-test/README.md

 | | 2,000 | (100.00% Error) | **2.01 ms** | **Harper 👑 (100% Success)** |

 ### Critical Takeaways
-1. **Network Tax:** Even at low loads, the microservices stack is significantly slower due to the overhead of coordinating multiple internal service calls.
+1. **The Fragmentation Tax:** Even at low loads (20 VUs), the microservices stack shows significantly higher latency.
+This is the direct result of "network hops" and data serialization between the BFF and the four underlying services.
-2. **Resilience Floor:** The microservices stack reached its failure point much earlier than the unified stack, primarily due to the complexity of managing distributed connections under pressure.
+2. **The Resilience Ceiling:** The microservices stack reached its failure point abruptly.
+At 200 VUs, the PLP and PDP scenarios hit a 100% error rate, primarily due to service timeouts and connection exhaustion under the weight of distributed coordination.
-3. **Flat Latency:** Harper’s performance remained remarkably flat as concurrency scaled from 50 to 2,000 concurrent users, demonstrating the efficiency of its memory-integrated data access.
+3. **Flat Latency Profile:** Harper’s performance remained remarkably flat as concurrency scaled from 20 to 2,000 concurrent users.
+This demonstrates the efficiency of a unified runtime where application logic interacts with data via direct memory references rather than internal HTTP calls.

 ---